8.3. Basic Types of Experimental Design

 • A strong blocking variable is known and measurable

-• Sample size is moderate (blocking can reduce required sample size)
+• Sample size is moderate and cost or logistics make larger sample sizes difficult (blocking can reduce required sample size)

 • Different subgroups (blocks) are important for generalization